Baked Chicken Cordon Bleu

 - Preheat oven to 350 degrees F.

-- Lay chicken thighs on a plate with the inside facing and sprinkle with salt and pepper.8 chicken thighs, 1/2 teaspoon salt, 1/16 teaspoon pepper
+- Lay chicken thighs on a plate with the inside facing and sprinkle with salt and pepper.8 chicken thighs, 1/2 teaspoon salt, 1/16 teaspoon black pepper

 - Lay half a piece of ham on each piece of chicken.4 pieces ham